amigazen/unix.lib_sasc/README.md

 - **Per Bojsen** - Developer of APipe
 - **Diego Cassoran** - Developer of _libpsem_, an Amiga native POSIX semaphores implementation
 - **Peter Bengtsson** - Developer of _sysvipc.library_ for OS4
-- **David Grubb** - Ported Perl version 3 to Amiga in 1990 and at the same time created a set of Unix functions
+- **David Grubb** - Ported Perl version 3 to Amiga in 1990 and at the same time filled in some gaps in the Amiga function library's Unix API coverage
+- **Lionel Hummel & Paul Petersen** - Authors of PDC, the Publically Distributable Compiler and it's C standard library, portions of which have been integrated and refactored to provide C89 support in UniLib3.
 - **The Regents of the University of California** - Original BSD code contributors